Our priority is service & it shows in everything we do

 At My Podiatrist we are dedicated to provide the highest quality of foot care services to each & every client, we offer comprehensive podiatry treatments for a range of leg & foot conditions.
 Our services range from general foot care for all age groups, to more specialised foot services.
 Our highly trained & motivated staff are experienced in all podiatric services.

-With five clinics in Melbourne City, Mill Park, South Morang, Mernda and Campbellfield we offer specialised footcare, including podiatry, myotherapy/massage and physiotherapy.
+With four clinics in Melbourne CBD, Mill Park, South Morang, and Broadmeadows we offer specialised footcare, including podiatry, myotherapy/massage and physiotherapy.
 We provide after hours & Saturday morning appointments, as well as home visits to the elderly by appointment.

 Catering to All Your Foot Care Needs